Berea.eduarrow_forward

 Bio

-Dr. Xiangtang Hong is an Associate Professor of Music at Berea College, where she conducts the Concert Choir and Chamber Singers and teaches vocal lessons and conducting.
-Dr. Hong came to Berea from Moody Bible Institute (MBI) in Chicago, where she directed the Moody Chorale and Repertory Singers, prepared the Oratorio Chorus and conducted sold-out performances of Handel’s Messiah at MBI.
+Dr. Xiangtang Hong is an Associate Professor of Music at Berea College, where she conducts the Concert Choir and Chamber Singers.
+She also teaches music theory, aural skills, conducting, and voice lessons.
+Dr. Hong came to Berea from Moody Bible Institute (MBI) in Chicago, where she directed the Moody Chorale and Repertory Singers, prepared the Oratorio Chorus and conducted sold-out performances of Handel’s Messiah.
+A finalist in the American Choral Directors Association’s 2001 Undergraduate and 2003 Graduate Conducting Competitions, Dr. Hong’s choral recordings can be heard on eight compact discs.
+Her choirs have performed across the U.S. and in Brazil, Canada, Hungary, Israel, Malaysia, Norway, Poland, Romania, Singapore, and Sweden.

 Degrees